1936 in the Spanish Civil War: September

-The Republican forces under Captain Alberto Bayo retreat from Majorca.
-After establishing a small base on the shore of Majorca two weeks earlier, the Republican troops could not make it to the inner area of the island.
+The Republican forces under Captain Alberto Bayo retreat from Mallorca.
+After establishing a small base on the shore of Mallorca two weeks earlier, the Republican troops could not make it to the inner area of the island.
 Under permanent attack by enemy land and air forces, the retreat was more of a flight, leaving behind many men, weapons and valuable material.